mcomella/mcomella.github.com/_drafts/2018-03-01-organizing-kotlin-files-to-isolate-side-effects.md

 There are a few principles I use when organizing a single source file:
 - **Put the key ideas near the top**: humans generally read from top to bottom.
 - Get 1) trivial to understand and 2) irrelevant-to-the-key-idea code out of the way, towards the bottom: there are [only so many ideas a human can hold in their working memory][memory] so save that space for the complex concepts and key ideas.
-- Barring ^, keep related ideas together
+- Keep related ideas together, after addressing the earlier points.
-- Single class file?

-A benefit that Kotlin gives us is that **we can have multiple top-level declarations**: those irrelevant and trivial ideas that we wanted to hide at the bottom *can be declared outside of the primary class*, centralizing our key ideas and complex concepts inside the class block.
+An improvement Kotlin makes over Java is that **we can define functions outside of the primary class**: let's move those irrelevant and trivial ideas outside the primary class block, centralizing our key ideas and complex concepts inside the block.
 Let's have a look:

-TODO: describe the summary more clearly here?
-And repeat it below.
-TODO: define top-level declaration (functions defined outside the class?)

 ```kotlin
 // By convention, for easy access, constants are at the top.